stradichenko/PKB-theme/exampleSite/content/posts/markdown-boilerplate.md

 Modern web development has evolved significantly {{< cite "zhang2023" "/bibtex/references.bib" "apa" "true" >}}.
 This evolution continues to shape how we build websites {{< cite "zhang2023" "/bibtex/references.bib" "apa" "true" >}} and manage content {{< cite "brown2021" "/bibtex/references.bib" "mla" "true" >}}.

 Sidenotes work great with lists to provide additional context for specific items without breaking the list flow {{< cite "smith2020" "/bibtex/references.bib" "apa" "true" >}}.
 Pay attention to this line.
 Sidenotes work great with lists to provide additional context.
 Sidenotes work great with lists to provide additional context.
 Sidenotes work great with lists to provide additional context.
 Sidenotes work great with lists to provide additional context.
 Sidenotes work great with lists to provide additional context.
+Sidenotes work great with lists to provide additional context.

 **Bold text** and *italic text* are straightforward.
 You can also have ***bold italic text*** and ~~strikethrough~~ {{< sidenote >}} **Sidenotes can contain formatting too!** Use them for supplementary information that doesn't interrupt the main text flow. {{< /sidenote >}}.
 Sidenotes work great with lists to provide additional context.
 Sidenotes work great with lists to provide additional context.
 Sidenotes work great with lists to provide additional context.
 Sidenotes work great with lists to provide additional context.
 Sidenotes work great with lists to provide additional context.
 Sidenotes work great with lists to provide additional context.

 Plain text with a sidenote. {{< sidenote >}}
 This is a standard sidenote.
 Use it for brief asides or clarifications.